-This algorithm is for interfacing Eurorack (or more generally, any analogue synths using the 1V/octave standard) with Buchla synths.
+This algorithm was designed for interfacing Eurorack (or more generally, any analogue synths using the 1V/octave standard) with Buchla synths, though it has options to cater for other, non-standard formats.

-Input X/Output A convert a pitch CV from the 1V/octave standard to the 1.2V/octave standard.
+Input X/Output A convert a pitch CV from the 1V/octave standard to the 1.2V/octave standard by default.
+The exact scaling is set by parameters 1 & 2: